ibrunotome/laravel-api-templates/README.md

 ## Up and running

+### Environment: develop

-The container used is created from Google Cloud Platform official php-docker + swoole and can be found here: https://github.com/ibrunotome/docker-laravel-appengine
+~~The container used is created from Google Cloud Platform official php-docker + swoole and can be found here: https://github.com/ibrunotome/docker-laravel-appengine~~

+The oficial php image from Google Cloud Platform is updated once in a lifetime so I decided to manage my own php images at http://github.com/ibrunotome/php

 - Set the .env variables, see .env.example that is already configured to point to pgsql and redis services
-- Run the container with `docker-compose up`
+- Run the container with `docker-compose -f docker-compose.develop.yml up`
+- Enter into app container with `docker exec -it default-structure-app bash`
-- Run the migrations with `docker-compose run app bash -c "php artisan migrate:fresh"`
+- Run the migrations with `php artisan migrate:fresh`

 And it's up and running :)

+### Environment: testing

-The container with xdebug installed is in another Dockerfile, the `Dockerfile.testing`, you can get into this container using: `docker-compose -f docker-compose.testing.yml run app-tests bash` and then:
+The container with xdebug is in the `Dockerfile.testing`, you can get into this container using: `docker-compose -f docker-compose.testing.yml up -d app` and then:

+- Get into app container with `docker exec -it default-structure-app-testing bash` (off course, default-structure-app is for the default-structure)
 - Run tests with `composer test`
 - Run "lint" (phpcs) with `composer lint`
 - Run "lint and fix" (phpcbf) with `composer lint:fix`